-The World Survey highlights that the structural constraints to women's economic empowerment have been neglected in macroeconomic analyses and policies and that most of the equality-enhancing efforts undertaken have been carried out at micro-level.
+The World Survey highlights the structural constraints to women's economic empowerment that result from the neglect of gender equality issues in macroeconomic analyses and policies.
 The neglect in macro-level policies of the inequalities in the gender distribution of paid and unpaid work - with implications for access to economic resources and opportunities - is raised as a particular concern.
 It is noteworthy that, despite women's increased participation in employment outside the home, there has been no significant increase in the sharing of unpaid domestic work, including care-giving, between women and men.
 This clearly has a negative impact on women's choices in the labour market.
 Many women are forced to work part-time in order to be able to combine paid employment with unpaid responsibilities, which involves an immediate wage penalty as well as long-term impacts on pensions.
 The Commission on the Status of Women considered this problem in some detail at its recent session in March 2009 and adopted a comprehensive set of recommendations to accelerate needed change in this area.